cyrildever/peeel/README.md

 - `firstname`: a first name;
 - `lastname`: a last name;
 - `middle`: the middle names or initials (eg. the `F.` in `John F. Kennedy`).

+For further details, you might want to check our [white paper](documentation/src/latex/peeel_whitepaper.pdf).

 ### Usage